 To finish off the top we used a 1×12 the cut to the length of the shelf and also a 1×12 cut to height to finish off the end.

-We then added the shelves.
-1×10’s cut to length and used shelf pins to set the shelves on for the desired height.
+Add the shelves- 1×10’s cut to length and used shelf pins to set the shelves on for the desired height.

 For the molding to add the finished look it was: